 Conservation of the Sechuran Fox

 The Sechuran fox is also threatened by hunting.
 Recognizing the fox's affinity for small livestock like chickens, farmers kill the fox to reduce the number of such attacks.
-The Sechuran fox is also poached for its body parts, which are used in local handicrafts, folk medicine and magical rituals.
+The Sechuran fox is also poached for its body parts, which are used in local handicrafts, medicine, and cultural practices.

 The historical supernatural powers of the fox make it a mysterious and spiritually valuable animal.
 It embodies an incredibly intelligent adaptability that uses opportunism to expertly adjust during periods of flux.

-However, despite its chronicled ability to shape shift and use dark magic to evade danger and opposition, the Sechuran fox requires legal protection to spare it from continued habitat loss and poaching.
+Despite its adaptability, the Sechuran fox requires legal protection to spare it from continued habitat loss and poaching.

 Check out the rest of the Amazon Animals Series to see more wildlife: